 3 – Formulate a Plan

 Some people believe in having a five-year plan, but others find the idea too limiting.
 To those people, we would like you to consider the following analogy: If you set out on a journey with no final destination in mind, it’s likely you’ll waste a lot of time, and fuel until you arrive at a destination worth stopping for.
-Whereas, if you have a rough idea where you’re heading from the outset, you’ll reach the fun stuff much quicker.
+Whereas, if you have a rough idea of where you’re heading from the outset, you’ll reach the fun stuff much quicker.

 Having a five-year plan doesn’t mean you must stick to it rigidly.
 Life presents us with unexpected opportunities all the time.
 It’s OK to change your mind along the way but having a starting point just means you’ll make more progress in a shorter space of time.